 Specialise in working with infants and toddlers from birth to 3 years with this 1-year full-time or 2-year part-time qualification, which can be completed while you work.

-Applications for study commencing in Semester 2, 2021 have now closed.
+Applications for study commencing in Semester 1, 2022 are now open.

 This Level 8 qualification is suitable for professionals with a particular interest in infant and toddler learning, development and wellbeing who want to specialise in this area.